stoplightio/spectral/docs/reference/functions.md

 name | description | required?
 ---------|----------|---------
-type | the casing type to match against | yes
+type | the casing type to match against | yes disallowDigits | if not truthy, digits are allowed | no

 <!-- title: example -->